sammyyaws/VITANOVA/docs/deployment.md

 # Database Deployment

-The production database uses PostgreSQL.
+The production database uses AWS and the engine used is PostgreSQL.
+The development database uses SQLite

 Deployment includes: